-The NYSRC therefore requested the New York Independent System Operator, Inc. (NYISO) to evaluate the impact of the revised PJM RTO system model from a fourbubble to a five-bubble representation based upon the 2016 IRM Study final base case.
+The NYSRC therefore requested the New York Independent System Operator, Inc. (NYISO) to evaluate the impact of the revised PJM RTO system model from a fourbubble to a five-bubble representation.
+The NYISO's analysis was based upon the 2016 IRM Study final base case assumptions, which included a 2,000 MW limit on the transfer capability between PJM and Southeastern New York.
 From this review, ICS would then recommend whether a five-bubble model should replace the current four-bubble model in GE-MARS for the IRM Study.